bvandewe/cml-cloud-manager/README.md

 3. In your new repo clone, run the rename script (Option 1) to apply your branding and identifiers.
 4. Update any secrets / realms (Keycloak) and run tests.

 Why combine both?
-The template feature handles repository creation & initial history isolation; the rename script performs systematic text/style replacements so you don't miss lingering `cml-cloud-manager` variants.
+The template feature handles repository creation & initial history isolation; the rename script performs systematic text/style replacements so you don't miss lingering `lablet-cloud-manager` variants.
 If you skip the script, manual edits are error‑prone (especially mixed case variants and service identifiers).

 ### Option 3: Cookiecutter (Future)